Nick-Barua/Leveraging-Multi-Modal-AI-and-ISO-26262-to-Protect-Vulnerable-Road-Users/README.md

 | **Controllability** | **C3** | Difficult or impossible for a human driver to avoid without intervention |
 | **ASIL Target** | **ASIL D** | Highest safety integrity requirements for safety-critical detection |

 ---

-## 🔗 Related Publications
+## 🔗 The AFODS Research Ecosystem (2025-2026)
-This repository is **Part 3** of a unified 4-paper research program.
+This project is **Part 3** of a unified 4-paper research program.
 All supporting data and frameworks are archived on Zenodo to ensure academic transparency and reproducibility:

 | # | Title | Venue | Permanent Archive (Zenodo DOI) |
 | :---: | :--- | :---: | :--- |